sowmyay/ml-project-template/README.md

 # ML Template

-ML template is an easy to use tool to automate the boiler plate code for most machine learning projects.
+ML template is an easy-to-use tool to automate the boilerplate code for most machine learning projects.

 This tool creates a user-oriented project architecture for machine learning projects.